novnc/noVNC/README.md

 The `vnc.js` also includes other scripts within the `include` sub-directory.
-The `VNC_uri_prefix` variable can be use override the URL path to the directory that contains the `include` sub-directory.
+The `VNC_uri_prefix` variable can be use override the URL path to the `include` sub-directory.

 ### Troubleshooting